Banara vanderbiltii: Description

 Banara vanderbiltii is a fruiting, small evergreen tree.
 The tree has an average stem diameter of 12.7 cm and averages around 9.1 m in height.
 Each branch has alternating, simple leaves, about 5.08 cm long and up to 12.7 cm wide.
 Younger leaves are soft, becoming rougher with age.
 The leaves have prominent veins that run from the base of the plant and branch into three.
 The veins are not visible from underneath because of their angle.
 Newer branches and the stems next to the leaves are fuzzy, covered in small, yellow, hair-like structures.
 The fruit consists of berries containing many seeds, ranging from deep red to purple.
 The fruit's base is large, with pointed sepals and petals that make up the plant's flowers.
 From each yellow flower, there are many matching yellow stamens.
 They give the flower a round profile, with a diameter of half an inch, with a resulting velvety texture.
 Each flower contains both male and female reproductive structures, making them bisexual.

 Life history

 The reproductive biology of Banara vanderbiltii is not well understood.
 Flowering occurs in May with fruit appearing from August through September.
 Seed dispersal occurs in September.

 Ecology

 Diet

 This species is a photoautotroph, deriving its energy from sunlight.

 Pollinator behavior

 Pollination mechanisms are not known.
-There is speculation that the bananaquit (Coereba flaveola) and the western spindalis (Spindalis zena) have a role in this process because they have been seen eating the fruit.
+There is speculation that the bananaquit (Coereba flaveola) and the Puerto Rican spindalis (Spindalis portoricensis) have a role in this process because they have been seen eating the fruit.